jnhoward/SU2LDM_public/README.md

 To run ulysses on a test data point, run the following on the command line:

 $ uls-calc -m omegaH2_ulysses.py:SU2LDM test.dat

+To perform a 1D scan (example scans from 3.0 to 4.0 in fpi), run the following on the command line:

+$ uls-scan -m omegaH2_ulysses.py:SU2LDM test_1Dscan.dat

+To perform a multi-dimensional scan (example scans from 3.0 to 4.0 in fpi and -3.0 to -2.0 in bsmall) using multinest as a backend, run the following on the command line:

+$ uls-nest -m omegaH2_ulysses.py:SU2LDM test_multiDscan.dat